DigitalGoldRush/Module-14-Challenge/README.md

 ![https://github.com/DigitalGoldRush/Module-14-Challenge/blob/main/Resources/Final%20ML%20plot.png](https://github.com/DigitalGoldRush/Module-14-Challenge/blob/main/Resources/Final%20ML%20plot.png)

+### The actual returns mimic the cumulative returns of the two best performing strategies (ADA and SVM), bud did not reach the same peak

 ### The best strategy is the ADA (Ada Boost) Strategy because it has the highest cumulative returns

 ### The least effective strategy is the DT (Decision Tree) Strategy because it has the lowest cumulative returns